 The photo doesn’t accurately show just how bad this warp is, but you can see all the cracks from it warping.

-This isn’t actually a fail from this year, but it’s applicable since we are almost finished with the new dining room makeover, complete with new paint.
+This isn’t actually a failure from this year, but it’s applicable since we are almost finished with the new dining room makeover, complete with new paint.

 I wrote this post about those dining room walls a few years ago.
 It was therapeutic….because…I will NEVER stencil walls again.
 Nope.